-The following are companies that schools have used as part of their science projects.
+The following is a map of companies that schools have visited as part of their science projects.
 However the Edina Trust encourages schools to do their own research to find the science provider that best meets their needs.
 Other science providers would be considered for funding through the Science Grant Scheme.

 Science Close Up Kit